Rosario Garibaldi Bosco: Fasci Siciliani

 He founded the Fasci dei lavoratori in Palermo (June 29, 1892) and was part of the central committee of the Fasci Siciliani (1893-1894).
 He was the keenest socialist among the Fasci leaders.
 In August 1892 he attended the Italian Socialist Party congress at Genoa and on his return obediently purged his fascio of its anarchist and other non-socialist members.
-His ideal of a united democratic front was shared by the Colajanni.
+In contrast, Giuseppe De Felice Giuffrida, the founder of the Catania Fascio, rejected such directives from the mainland, insisting on keeping the membership of his Catania Fascio open to all factions of the radical left.
+He shared with Colajanni a vision of a unified democratic front.
+On these and other important issues there was much friction between Catania and Palermo.

 Following the repression by the government of Francesco Crispi, he was arrested on January 16, 1894 and was brought to trial.
 Acquitted on charges of armed conspiracy, he was nevertheless sentenced to 12 years for incitement to civil war.
 After two years he was released in March 1896 as the result of a pardon recognizing the excessive brutality of the repression.
-After his release, Bosco and the other Fasci leaders Giuseppe De Felice Giuffrida and Nicola Barbato were met by a large crowd of supporters in Rome, who released the horses form their carriage and dragged them to the hotel, cheering for socialism and denouncing Crispi.
+After his release, Bosco and the other Fasci leaders De Felice Giuffrida and Nicola Barbato were met by a large crowd of supporters in Rome, who released the horses form their carriage and dragged them to the hotel, cheering for socialism and denouncing Crispi.